-Most veterinarians consider electrosurgical devices easy to use and simple to learn.
+Most surgeons consider electrosurgical devices easy to use and simple to learn.
 There is no mandated training.
 However, some basic techniques should be followed.

 - Always start at a low power setting and gradually increase the settings until the desired tissue effect is achieved. - Power level should be set based on the type of tissue.
-Thinner tissues require lower power while denser or highly perfused organs may require higher power to achieve the desired effect. - Generally, the power should be set as low as possible but as high as necessary to achieve the cut without dragging the electrode tip through the tissue. - If the setting is too low, the electrode will drag as it moves through the tissue.
-The power should be increased in small increments until the drag disappears. - If the setting is too high, the tissue will become discolored or charred.
+Thinner tissues require lower power while denser or highly perfused organs may require higher power to achieve the desired effect. - Generally, the power should be set as low as possible but as high as necessary to achieve the cut without dragging the electrode tip through the tissue. - ◆ If the setting is too low, the electrode will drag as it moves through the tissue.
+The power should be increased in small increments until the drag disappears. - ♦ If the setting is too high, the tissue will become discolored or charred.
 Sparks may also be generated.
-The power should be reduced until you can make an effective cut without causing excessive tissue discoloration. - Control the rate needed for moving the electrode across the tissue by increasing or decreasing power (if you prefer to move slowly, select a lower power to avoid overheating the tissue). - A monopolar electrosurgery pencil is the most common type of electrosurgical instrument.
+The power should be reduced until you can make an effective cut without causing excessive tissue discoloration. - ◆ Control the rate needed for moving the electrode across the tissue by increasing or decreasing power (if you prefer to move slowly, select a lower power to avoid overheating the tissue). - A monopolar electrosurgery pencil is the most common type of electrosurgical instrument.
 However, it is possible to create a bipolar electrosurgery effect with a monopolar pencil.
-This is often referred to as "buzzing the hemostat" and is performed as follows: - Activate the ESU just before contacting the tissue. - Grasp the target tissue, usually a small blood vessel, with forceps or a hemostat. - While pressing the 'coagulate' button on the pencil touch the forceps or hemostat to the monopolar pencil and activate until the desired tissue effect (usually hemostasis) is achieved.
+This is often referred to as "buzzing the hemostat" and is performed as follows: - Activate the ESU just before contacting the tissue. - Grasp the target tissue, usually a small blood vessel, with forceps or a hemostat. - ◆ While pressing the 'coagulate' button on the pencil touch the forceps or hemostat to the monopolar pencil and activate until the desired tissue effect (usually hemostasis) is achieved.

-- This technique works as energy is transmitted from the electrode through the forceps or hemostat and to the tissue in between the tines/jaws. - Remember when using this technique that while the effect will be localized between the jaws of the grasping instrument energy is still transmitted in monopolar mode.
-Electricity will travel through the body and to the grounding plate. - Take care to avoid accidentally coupling the electrode to another instrument that would carry current into another part of the patient.
+- ◆ This technique works as energy is transmitted from the electrode through the forceps or hemostat and to the tissue in between the tines/jaws. - ◆ Remember when using this technique that while the effect will be localized between the jaws of the grasping instrument energy is still transmitted in monopolar mode.
+Electricity will travel through the body and to the grounding plate. - ◆ Take care to avoid accidentally coupling the electrode to another instrument that would carry current into another part of the patient.

-GROUNDING PLATE USAGE
+GROUNDING PAD USAGE

-A grounding plate is the common name for a return electrode that's placed on the animal to direct the current out of the body.
-It diffuses the return current over the area of the plate to avoid burns.
-A stainless steel grounding plate is most common in veterinary applications and typically does not require the animal to be shaved.
-At least 85-95% of the plate must be in contact with the animal's body.
-If the animal is smaller than the plate, then as much of the body as possible should contact the plate.
+A grounding pad is the common name for a return electrode that's placed on the patient to direct the current out of the body.
+The dispersive electrode diffuses the return current over the area of the pad to avoid burns.
+A disposable, single-use grounding pad manufactured with a super adhesive hydrogel is most common in surgical applications.
+Advancements have developed the ability to sense tissue impedance so the ESU will discontinue the current if the pad is not applied correctly (Bovie NEM Neutral Electrode Monitoring).